milkbag19/Sunshine-Server-Manager-v1.0/README.md

   Copy and paste this address into the browser and press enter.

   Next you will want to login to your router.
-The default in most cases is :
+The default in most cases is (Username) : admin
-  Username : admin
-  Password : (what ever your internet password is)
+  (Password) : [what ever your internet password is]

   Once you have done this, find the Port Forwarding tab in your router.